JuliaActuary/JuliaActuary.org/index.md

   0.95
 ```

+### Other Repositories of Interest for Actuaries

+- [RMInsurance](https://github.com/mkriele/RMInsurance.jl) is the code and examples for the second edition of the book "Value-Oriented Risk Management of Insurance Companies"
+- [LifeTable.jl](https://github.com/klpn/LifeTable.jl) will caculate life tables from the Human Mortality Database.

 ## Integration with R and Python

 Julia integrates with other languages, allowing you to leverage existing scripts and packages in R via [RCall](https://github.com/JuliaInterop/RCall.jl) and in Python  via [PyCall](https://github.com/JuliaPy/PyCall.jl).